Here’s exactly how to store dahlia bulbs for winter and tips for replanting them in spring.

 You’ll also want a packing medium.
 Vermiculite, sand, peat moss, and wood chips are the most popular choices.

-Once you have these, place your dahlia bulbs into your containers, spacing them so that there’s room for air circulation between each clump of tubers.
+Once you have these, place your dahlia bulbs into your containers, spacing them so that there’s room for air circulation between each clump of dahlia.
 Pack around individual tubers with your packing medium.

 You can use many different types of containers to store the tubers in, including garden pots like these ones.
 Just make sure the pots are big enough to hold the tubers without crowding.